 Have you ever noticed that many news sources, financial journalists and economists throw the terms 'fiscal policy' and 'monetary policy' around without ever explaining them?

 They always assume that you’ll know what they’re talking about and that the difference is clear.

 But this simply isn’t the case for most people.
 So, to make things easier for you, we’re going to lay it all out on the table and show you the ingredients that make up fiscal and monetary policies.

 What do monetary policies and fiscal policies do?

 As a quick overview, these are the key tools that are used to influence economic activity – either helping to curb or encourage growth.
 Both fiscal and monetary policy can be used to help stabilise the economy in a time of crisis or stimulate growth if the economy becomes stagnant.

 While they can be used individually, when used together the impact they can have on the economy, businesses and consumers can be extremely powerful.

 As a general rule of thumb, monetary policy is managed by a central bank, whereas fiscal policy tends to be determined by government legislation.

-*Note*: Before we get into too much detail, it’s worth sharing two terms used in conjunction with these policies – expansionary and contractionary.
-While they are jargon, they do mean what they say so.
+*Note: Before we get into too much detail, it’s worth sharing two terms that are used in conjunction with these policies – 'expansionary' and 'contractionary'.
+While they are jargon, they do mean what they say.
 Expansion is to encourage growth, while contraction is reigning it in.